 With Ortto, you can not only track UTM data, but create highly personalized customer journeys with them.

-This can be done by creating a smart segment and adding a condition check to filter leads who have visited pages with specific UTM parameters.
-For example, you can create a smart segment comprising users who have accessed (and completed) your “request a demo” form via a Facebook retargeting ad.
+This can be done by creating an Audience and adding a condition check to filter leads who have visited pages with specific UTM parameters.
+For example, you can create an Audience comprising users who have accessed (and completed) your “request a demo” form via a Facebook retargeting ad.

 You can engage leads with targeting messaging based on whatever criteria you like, including those leads that: